-The Carrickfinn Beach is arguably one of the best beaches in Donegal.
-Edging the runway at Donegal Airport, it’s Carrickfinn that’s to thank for Donegal Airport being crowned the most scenic in the world.
+Edging the runway at Donegal Airport, it’s Carrickfinn Beach that’s to thank for Donegal Airport being crowned the most scenic in the world.

 Carrickfinn Beach has extensive white sands and turquoise waters that would not look out of place on a Caribbean island on a sunny day.

 Backed by sand dunes covered with machair grass, this scenic area is home to many rare plant species which provide an unforgettable carpet of blooms in spring and summer.

 People often ask us about hidden beaches in Donegal.
 To be honest, we don’t know of any.